Petitions

 To: Elected Members of the Trust Council of the Islands Trust

-We request that the Trust Policy Statement effectively implement the following policies:
+We request that the Trust Policy Statement not be approved until it,

-• That the Islands Trust’s top priority is to protect the natural environment of the islands and surrounding waters, and to preserve rural character.
+- Affirms that the Islands Trust’s top priority is to protect the natural ecosystems of the islands and surrounding waters, and to preserve rural character.

-• That all decisions relating to more intensive use of land and water be guided by independent, up-to-date scientific data and traditional Indigenous practices.
+- Requires that decisions to allowing more intensive use of land and water be guided by independent, up-to-date scientific data, local knowledge and traditional Indigenous knowledge and practices.